 On the back of a huge 2020 that featured US version of the 2020 World Series of Poker, WSOP is looking to solidify it’s top position in the online market.
-2021 will feature a move to the new global standard Poker 8 software and will no doubt feature the online component of the summer WSOP 2021 series.
+2021 will feature a move to the new global standard Poker 8 software as well as the online component of the summer WSOP 2021 series.

 Make your first deposit of at least $10 and get $50 in free cash you can use at cash tables or to enter tournaments.